pldilley/async-native/README.md

 It solves the "callback hell" and "thread blocking" problems of NodeJS by providing special syntactical sugar, without blocking the main thread.

+_Please note: This project is now defunct, having been replaced by async/await that was introduced soon after I started this project_

 **Normal Original Way** (i.e. using callback functions):
 ```
     fs.readFile('file1.txt', function(err1, lines1) {